 If you find yourself tiring of the often mundane and time-consuming task of engaging in a full-scope football game, Football Kicks could be the game to put the fun back into football.
-Far from a football management game or full match simulation, Football Kicks offers you the chance to experience the very best part of the sport, which as we all know is the scoring of goals.
+Far from a football management game or full match simulation, Football Kicks for Android offers you the chance to experience the very best part of the sport, which as we all know is the scoring of goals.

 While there are many free kick simulators out there on the mobile gaming market, this is a game that offers more than your average free kick title, with a variety of modes, an impressive look, and a responsive ‘flick to kick’ system that is reminiscent of the great Flick Kick Football.
 Developer Distinctive Games quite clearly knew what they were doing when they made this one as it has all of the features that a football fan could want from a game that focuses on pure goal scoring, and sports a shooting interface that puts you in full control of the ball from boot to net.